 Christians have faith which is backed by evidence.

 .. to which we can observe that there is no compelling evidence.
-His claim is also a rather odd combination, if there was real evidence then you don’t need faith, because it all becomes a fact.
-You can’t have both faith and real evidence, they are mutually exclusive.
+His claim is also a rather odd combination of words.
+If there was real evidence, then you don’t need faith, because it all becomes a fact.
+You can’t have both faith and real evidence, they are mutually exclusive terms.